 Another line of machine unlearning study aims to verify whether the model owner complies with the data deletion request.
 Sommer et al.~\cite{SSWM20} proposed a backdoor-based method.
 The main idea is to allow the data owners to implant a backdoor in their data before training the ML model in the MLaaS setting.
 When the data owners later request to delete their data, they can verify whether their data have been deleted by checking the backdoor success rate.

 The research problem in this paper is orthogonal to previous studies.
-Our goal is to quantify the unintended privacy risks for deleted samples in machine learning systems when the adversary has access to both original model and \unlearned model.
+Our goal is to quantify the unintended privacy risks for the deleted samples in machine learning systems when the adversary has access to both original model and \unlearned model.
 To the best of our knowledge, this paper is the first to investigate this problem.
 Although quantifying privacy risks of machine unlearning has not been investigated yet, there are multiple studies on quantifying the privacy risks in the general right to be forgotten setting.
 For example, Xue et al.~\cite{XMCAR16} demonstrate that in search engine applications, the right to be forgotten can enable an adversary to discover deleted URLs when there are inconsistent regulation standards in different regions.
 Ellers et al.~\cite{ECSSL19} demonstrate that, in network embeddings, the right to be forgotten enables an adversary to recover the deleted nodes by leveraging the difference between the two versions of the network embeddings.